YourBoyRory/compress-to-discord/README.md

 - FFmpeg (ensure it's installed and added to your system's PATH)

 1.  **Clone the repository**:

 	```bash
 	git clone https://github.com/YourBoyRory/compress-to-discord.git
 	```

 2.  **CD to the folder**:

 	```bash
 	cd compress-to-discord
 	```

-3.  **Run install script**:
+3.  **Run install script (creates venv and install dependencies)**:

 	```bash
 	./install.sh
 	```

 ## Usage

 ### Using the GUI

 1. Run the application with no launch arguments
-2. Change compession settings by pressing the cog in the top left corner if desired
+2. Change compression settings by pressing the cog in the top left corner if desired
 3. In the GUI, drag and drop your source video file
-4. Retreive your videos by clicking "Show Output Folder"
+4. Retrieve your videos by clicking "Show Output Folder"

 ### Using from Command Line